mapattacker/datascience/normalisation.rst

 Min Max Scale
 -------------
-Another way to normalise is to use the Min Max Scaler, as defined below:
+Another way to normalise is to use the Min Max Scaler, which changes all features to be between 0 and 1, as defined below:

 .. figure:: images/minmaxscaler.png